OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 not direct relations is not graph traversal friendly in any case and having the capability to have the direct link relations between the termination points or nodes is needed.

+The declarative graph queries will require the graph query language like Cypher or SPARQL.
+The current IETF modelling and protocols can only provide the limited graph navigation.

 ### Implementation Proposal

-Add read only linked-termination-point and linked-node for optimizing path graph traversal at single layer.
+Add read only linked-termination-point and linked-node for optimizing path graph traversal at single layer, keep them optional for backward compatibility.

 {: #REQ-GRAPH-TRAVERSAL-YANG}
 ~~~~